 130 CMR 519.007 describes the eligibility requirements for MassHealth Standard coverage for individuals who would be institutionalized if they were not receiving home- and community-based services.

 (A) The Kaileigh Mulligan Program.
-The Kaileigh Mulligan Program enables severely disabled children younger than 18 years old to remain at home.
+The Kaileigh Mulligan Program enables severely disabled children younger than 18 years of age to remain at home.
 The income and assets of their parents are not considered in the determination of eligibility.

 (1) Eligibility Requirements.
-Children younger than 18 years old may establish eligibility for the Kaileigh Mulligan Program by meeting the following requirements.
+Children younger than 18 years of age may establish eligibility for the Kaileigh Mulligan Program by meeting the following requirements.
 They must

-1. meet Title XVI disability standards in accordance with the definition of permanent and total disability for children younger than 18 years old in 130 CMR 515.001: Definition of Terms or have been receiving SSI on August 22, 1996; and
+(a) 1. meet Title XVI disability standards in accordance with the definition of permanent and total disability for children younger than 18 years of age in 130 CMR 515.001: Definition of Terms or have been receiving Supplemental Security Income (SSI) on August 22, 1996; and

 2. continue to meet Title XVI disability standards that were in effect before August 22, 1996;